frankban/django-endless-pagination/doc/twitter_pagination.rst

         return render_to_response(
             template, context, context_instance=RequestContext(request))

-Splitting templates and putting the AJAX template name in the context is easily achievable at this point (using a builtin decorator).
+Splitting templates and putting the Ajax template name in the context is easily achievable at this point (using a builtin decorator).

 *views.py* becomes::